aws/amazon-sagemaker-examples/sagemaker-datawrangler/tabular-dataflow/index.rst

 Import Dataflow
 ----------------------------

-Here is the final flow file `Flow file
+Here is the final `Flow file
-<https://github.com/aws/amazon-sagemaker-examples/sagemaker-datawrangler/tabular-dataflow/Hotel-Bookings-Classification.flow>` __ available which you can directly import to expediate the process or validate the flow.
+<https://github.com/aws/amazon-sagemaker-examples/sagemaker-datawrangler/tabular-dataflow/Hotel-Bookings-Classification.flow>`__  available which you can directly import to expediate the process or validate the flow.

 Here are the steps to import the flow